History

 • DHV Group (Netherlands),

-• The Flemish Community (Belgium),
+• Flemish Community (Belgium),

 • Heiden Labor für Baustoff- und Umweltprüfung (Germany),